The main body of law in relation to bus and coach services in Wales is to be found in:

 Section 7 of TWA 2006 allows the Welsh Ministers to secure the provision of such public transport services as they consider appropriate in order to meet any public transport requirements which would not otherwise be met.
 This includes the power to enter into an agreement providing for service subsidies.
-They may not enter into a service subsidy agreement unless the service in question would not be provided, or would not be provided to a particular standard (e.g. in relation to the frequency or timing of the service and the vehicles used to provide the service), without a subsidy.
+They may not enter into a service subsidy agreement unless the service in question would not be provided, or would not be provided to a particular standard (for example, in relation to the frequency or timing of the service and the vehicles used to provide the service), without a subsidy.

 Section 139 of TA 2000 requires local authorities from time to time to determine, having regard to their local transport policies, what local bus information should be made available to the public and the way in which it should be made available.